Rakesh-kopisetti/News-Reader-Progressive-WebApp/README.md

 ✔ Clean, documented, production-ready codebase

+Note: Due to NewsAPI free-tier restrictions, live deployment may not display news content.
+PWA features are demonstrated via screenshots.

 📌 Notes
 Optional Chrome warnings about “Richer Install UI” do not affect PWA functionality or evaluation.